mikefeneley/chaos-monitor/scratchpad.md

 We also need to make a requirements.txt file.
 DONE

 If you use apt-get to install a package in Travis during the build, it won't be on the path in python runtime.
-Have to either use pip or manually add the dest directory to the sys.path list
+Have to either use pip or manually add the dest directory to the sys.path list DONE

+When using pip to install from requirements file in Travis, pip always seems to try and install hyperlink packages first.
+Make a separate requirements file to install after the first for hyperlink packages that depend on other packages. to install.

 ###################################################
 ### Anshul's Notes: